lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     Finally, to start from a less ideal state and create a system with some defects, let us randomly delete some of the carbon atoms.
-    In order to avoid deleting atoms that are too close to the edges, let us define a new region name *rdel* that starts :math:`2\,Å`
+    To avoid deleting atoms that are too close to the edges, let us define a new region name *rdel* that starts :math:`2\,Å`
     from the CNT edges.